jose-slv/NetworkLogger/README.md

 #### Do i need to open the file in admin mode?
 >Yes, otherwise it's not possible to run Netsh on the CMD.

+ #### Can i see the source code?
+>Yes, you can see it here https://github.com/jose-slv/NetworkLoggerSourceC.